The Late Payment Prediction Extension

 What are Predictions Based On?

 The Late Payment Prediction extension uses a predictive model that we developed in Azure Machine Learning Studio and trained using data that is representative of a range of small to medium sized businesses.
 Though we have already trained and evaluated it, our predictive model will continue to learn from your data.
 The more you use the model and the more data you feed it, the more accurate predictions will become.
 By default, the extension evaluates the model and updates the predictions on a weekly basis.
-However, you can update the predictions whenever you want by choosing the Update Prediction action in the Customer Ledger Entries window.
+However, you can update the predictions whenever you want by choosing the Update Prediction action on the Customer Ledger Entries page.

 We use a bit of your compute time each week when we evaluate the model and update your predictions.
 In addition to manually updating your predictions, other actions that consume compute time are when you train the model (which you might do if you've recently added data) and when you evaluate the model (which looks at the quality of the model).